tanwlanyue/tanwlanyue.github.io/source/about/index.md

 type: about
 ---

-I'm tanwlanyue.

-- 👨‍🎓 Graduate student at USTC
+- Graduate student at USTC
-- 🍒 Interested in computer graphics, audio and video, and streaming media
+- Interested in computer graphics, audio and video, and streaming media
-- 🍉 Working on OpenHarmony currently
+- Working on OpenHarmony currently
-- 🧐 Focus on multimedia camera framework
+- Focus on multimedia camera framework
-- 🍋 I am actively learning [FFmpeg](https://ffmpeg.org/)
+- I am actively learning [FFmpeg](https://ffmpeg.org/)

 ---